OliverKurz/windows-10-theme-collection/README.md

 ![one](https://github.com/OliverKurz/windows-10-theme-collection/raw/master/images/ONE.png)

-Once you have made sure you are using the same ONE settings that I am, click **install**.
+Once you made sure you're using the same ONE settings that I am, click **install**.

-If you are new to themeing on newer versions of Windows (8+) and have a problem with your theme not looking right, 90% of the time it is your configuration of ONE.
+If you're new to themeing on newer versions of Windows (8+) and have a problem with your theme not looking right, 90% of the time it is your configuration of ONE.

 4. Install [StartIsBack++](http://startisback.com/#download-tab) to skin the start menu and taskbar.
 Here are a few options that I recommend using: